 Draw the design on the wood pieces and make the cuts.
 I used a circular saw together with a circular saw track for clean cuts and a jigsaw table to make the inner cuts.

-Draw the t-track slots on both of the pieces (plywood, MDF) and cut the inner parts.
+Draw the slots on both of the pieces (plywood, MDF) and cut the inner parts.
 The plywood piece together with the MDF piece creates a t-track for the runners.
-I made the cuts with a precise dado/groove guide for routers.
+I made all the cuts with a router groove jig (you can also use an adjustable router template guide).

 Step 3: Fix the base pieces together